ziqni-tech/ziqni-admin-sdks/java/docs/InstantWinsApi.md

 Get instant wins

 Returns a list of Instant wins.
-This assumes that products have first been uploaded via a POST request or web console
+This assumes that instant wins have first been uploaded via a POST request or web console

 ### Example